openconnectivityfoundation/swagger2x/README.md

 all other names will be kept intact (e.g. just pass through)

 #### convert_to_c_type
-convert the json types into c types. typical usage:
+convert the json types into C types. typical usage:
 ```
 {{var|convert_to_c_type}}